 Birthing parents can seek empowering support for their births from midwives and doulas working from an attachment-based model.
 Many medical procedures can be carried out with baby in the arms of a parent, or skin-to-skin.
 In this way, attachment, safety, gentleness, consciousness and calmness are paramount, instead of procedures, schedules and technology.
 Learn to listen to your own instincts, body and intuition first.

-Transformation and prevention are possible through reconnecting to our Little One within and his/her soul journey.
-Reconnecting with our early consciousness can put us back in touch with our connection to Source and why we are here on the planet at this time, with this family.
-Getting a felt-sense in our body helps us to ground into the pre-body part of our existence because our pre-body experiences are all recorded in our body-system.
-Everything that happens to us as an energy being later lands in our body once we move into the embodiment part of our journey into life.
-All of our experiences are accessible and available to us through our body-system so it is essential to connect with ourselves and learn to drop in and listen.
-Many of us have become disconnected from our body-system and may need some help from body-oriented practitioners to reconnect and listen.
+Transformation and prevention are possible for adults through reconnection with our Little One and his/her soul journey.
+Reconnecting with our early consciousness can put us back in touch with our connection to Source and our purpose on the planet at this time, with this family.
+Cultivating our felt-sense and reconnecting with our Soul Body, where all of our memories are stored, helps us to ground, center and embody.
+Getting support to integrate and resolve our early experiences brings health, balance and wholeness.
+Everything that happens to us in the preconception phase as an energy being lands in our Soul Body and those memories are accessible though somatic modalities or with trained pre- and perinatal practitioners.
+It’s essential to connect with ourselves and learn to drop in and listen to our Soul Body because it is our deepest and most important resource in all aspects of life.
+Many of us have become disconnected from our Soul Body and may need some help from body-oriented practitioners and practices to reconnect and learn to listen.

-A sense of purpose is important for many people, as it can feel very lonely to be here and not know why; it may feel pointless and frustrating, as well as isolating.
-Our Little one can get us back in touch with our sense of purpose and meaning.
-Healing from trauma in the Source to preconception period can help us to reconnect to our soul level of being.
-When we can heal the somatic locations where we have held these traumas we can access our energy and physical bodies more fully, and allow divine love to occupy more space inside of us.
+Being in touch with our purpose is important for many people as it can feel very lonely to be here and not know why; it may feel pointless and frustrating, as well as isolating.
+Reconnecting with our Little One can get us back in touch with our sense of purpose and meaning.
+Healing from trauma in the Source to preconception period can help us to reconnect to our soul.
+When we heal early trauma we can have more access to our Soul Body and invite divine love to occupy more space inside of us.

 Our first nine months are the most formative of our whole life!
 We are laying down our emotional, spiritual, psychological, somatic and attachment imprints and beliefs as we grow our foundation and embody into the physical realm, into this world, and into our new family.
 This is a phenomenal and multi-layered developmental period for all of us, like no other time in our lives.